-Discover what to see in Chiloe in 3 days with this recommended itinerary.
+Discover things to do in Chiloe in 3 days with this recommended itinerary.
 Visit churches, traditional island architecture and natural parks.

 🔎 Check here the guide to travel to Chiloe.